Italian bond yields set for biggest weekly fall in 8 weeks

 By Yoruk Bahceli

-LONDON, May 22 (Reuters) - Italian 10-year government bond yields were set for their biggest fall in eight weeks, boosted by a European Union recovery fund proposal that could provide grants to help the highly-indebted country's coronavirus-hit economy.
+LONDON, May 22 (Reuters) - Italian 10-year government bond yields were on course for their biggest weekly fall in eight weeks after a European Union proposal for a recovery fund that could provide grants to help the highly indebted country's coronavirus-hit economy.

-Bond investors had hoped for some form of EU joint effort to tackle the costs of fighting the coronavirus pandemic, as the financing for the proposed fund would not count towards Italy's already hefty debt burden.
+Bond investors had hoped for some form of EU joint effort to tackle the costs of fighting the coronavirus pandemic because financing for the proposed fund would not count towards Italy's already hefty debt burden.

 "The proposal as it stands is unambiguously positive for the BTP market.
-It's good for peripherals, in some ways it good for banks, but let's see what the details are," said Mark McDonnell, a macro analyst at Invesco.
+It's good for peripherals, in some ways it's good for banks, but let's see what the details are," said Invesco macro analyst Mark McDonnell.

 "The market must be optimistic, but I think there is a little bit of concern priced in there as well.
 We've been here before and it's not going to be easy to get everyone on board."

-Bonds were not much moved by China's decision to skip setting a 2020 gross domestic product growth target - the first time it has not set a target since it began publishing the metric in 1990 .
-They also did not react much to the flare-up in U.S.-China tensions over Chinese security measures in Hong Kong, which hit world stocks.
+Bonds were not much moved by China's decision to skip setting a 2020 gross domestic product growth target - the first time it has not set a target since it began publishing the metric in 1990.
+Unlike global stock markets, bonds were also largely unaffected by the flare-up in U.S.-China tensions over Chinese security measures in Hong Kong.
 MKTS/GLOB

-Analysts will be watching the release of the European Central Bank's meeting minutes from April expected later on Friday.
+Analysts are awaiting release of the European Central Bank's meeting minutes from April expected later on Friday.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))